 Joe Fairless: We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Joe Fairless: Alright, let’s do it.
-First, a quick word from our Best Ever partners.
+Joe Fairless: Alright, well then oh-yeah let’s do it.
+First though, a quick word from our Best Ever partners.

-Joe Fairless: Okay, best ever book you’ve read?
+Joe Fairless: Okay, best ever book you’ve recently read?

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: And how can the Best Ever listeners get in touch with you?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on?

 Steve Streit: Okay, so I’m gonna do something that has helped me more than it’s hurt me, so I’m gonna just give my cell phone number.
 I would ask you to just text me, okay?
 My number is 248-977-8481, and shoot me a text with your name and information, just so I know the context of the text would be helpful.